 Photos That'll Make You Want to hike the Salkantay Trek in Peru

 I’ve hiked the Salkantay Trek twice now and will be heading back in May of 2019 as well.
 This trek has stolen my heart.
 From the glaciers to the jungle everything about this hike is perfection.
 National Geographic even named it the best way to hike to Machu Picchu, and they don’t mess around.
 For anyone looking to get out of their comfort zone a little bit and be fully immersed in the wilds of Peru this is the hike for you.
-I hope my photos do it justice and it will inspire you lace up you hiking boots and get out on this trail.
+I hope my photos do it justice and that it will inspire you to lace up you hiking boots and get out on this trail.

 On the Trail